Admissions Information for Majors, Minors, and Lessons Only Scholarship Applicants

 Students who take the theory placement test and do not place into Theory I will be

-advised to prepare to retake the test or take Basic Theory (MUTC 1001) in the Summer.
+advised to prepare and retake the test in August.

-Non-music majors who wish to take Applied Lessons must audition to be approved for
+Non-music majors who wish to take Applied Lessons and do not seek SOM talent-based

-private study.
-All undergraduate students who take applied private lessons are required
+undergraduate students who take applied private lessons are required to perform in

-to perform in an ensemble as selected and/or approved by faculty; group classes exempt.
+an ensemble as selected or approved by faculty; intro level classes exempt.
+Students

 Non-majors who want to study piano or theory have several options.
 Non-majors may